WARP4dot52/lambda/poincare_junior/doc/tree.md

 This isn't an issue with `Tree *` since the tree still lives at the same place.

-However, EditionReference will be invalidated.
+However, TreeRef will be invalidated.

 ```cpp
 static void ReplaceTreeWithZero(Tree * tree) {